The Himalaya Diary 2012

 There are not many possibilities for a bike ride around Khanian.
 Wherever you go, you have to climb 300-400m in altitude in order to reach a more flat course.
 During the 6 days spent in Khanian we got to ride both race courses that were supposed to take place in this part of the valley.
 We were lucky also with the weather, both times we went to Babussar Pass at 4.200m above sea level we had a really nice and warm weather, while in the same time it was raining back at the hotel.
 We decided to make our first day at Babussar Pass more interesting and challenging for the riders, so we announced 3 intermediate sprints on the way up.
 I happened to finish 2nd in 2 of the sprints – in the first one by accident as the guys thought we were only kidding about the up-hill sprint and in the last one due to a really short sprint of only about 200m at the very top of the Babussar Pass.
 Pakistani cyclists at the camp are really strong in terms of power, but are not used to changing pace quickly, they don’t have the speed required for sprinting.
 I must admit though, that at the finish line I got ousprinted by Ibrahim, who doesn’t have clips and was riding really powerful with only normal shoes on.
 Ibrahim also won in the General Sprints Classification, I finished 4th (I prefer saying I finished 1st behind the podium).
 Ibrahim got some bonus pancakes to his dinner as a reward for the 1st place.

 I was really happy I got used to the altitude well this year.
 Last year I suffered from the very beginning.
 Now I had no breathing problems except in one of today’s sprint.
 Even my headaches from the lack of oxygen were dissappearing after 1 day or so, probably mostly due to the fact that we were training at the altitude of about 3.000m and we lived at an altitude of less than 2.000m.
 Encouraged by no acclimatization problems I tried a bit higher training pace the following day at Babussar climb.
 I got to the top with ease, but the altitude hit me hard on my way down, not far from the jeeps.
 I was once again remembering my experience from last year of breathing like a fish taken out of watter.
 I was really happy Haroon stayed by my side and got me to the jeeps.
 He knew I liked the electric horn on his handlebars, so he played it all the way down just to keep me alive.
 He must have run out of his batteries I guess.
 I asked him to get 5 of this horns for my teammates by the time we would leave Pakistan.
 He promised to bring them and some of the other foreign riders asked for it as well.
 Since we were inexpectantly rushed out of the Kaghan Valley the night before the race was supposed to start and we were not to meet Haroon again, I was really surprised he found a way of delivering 15 pieces of these electric horns for all the foreigners that he met in the Camp.
 Noone was expecting it, it was a really great gift and he made 15 people really happy that day.
 This tells you something about the mentality and hospitality of local people as well.
 The electric horn can be found in many countries from Great Britain to Australia these days.
 After getting rid of my respiration problems I got to shoot from a kalashnikov the Elite Force guys use.
-I always wanted to shoot from an automatic gun, just to get the feel of it.
+I always wanted to shoot from an aic gun, just to get the feel of it.
 One of the guys held me by my shoulders just in case I’d get thrown back by the shot, but I’m fine, I thought it would hit me harder.

 After 4 days of training camp in Shogran and 3 days in Khanian, our family atmosphere was over with the arrival of another 10 cyclists.
 The rest of Team Slovakia arrived along with some Brits, one Dane and one German girl.
 The following day we got transported on rented jeeps to a tourist town of Naran and from there we rode our bikes up to the lake Saif-ul-Maluk where one of the stages was supposed to take place.
 I was quite tired from the previous training days and a bit ill as well, so I decided to take the jeep up.
 I wanted to take rest well before the race started.
 Untill now we rode over 300km, half of it in really steep roads.
 If I had known there would be no race, I wouldn’t have waisted my chance to ride in the beautiful terrain though.